Here are some of the questions we typically hear from prospective mentors:

 Q: What are the steps I need to take to become a mentor?

 A: The very first step is to attend an information session via Zoom – we call it “Mentor Intro.”
 Here we will present the entire scope to you so you can make an informed decision about if mentoring is right for you at this time in your life.
 If the answer is yes and you decide you’d like to become a mentor, you will schedule an interview so we can learn more about you to ensure you’re a good fit for our program.
 We’ll check your background and call a few personal references.
 Meanwhile, you will start taking your mentor training classes.
-Once your training is complete, we’ll schedule you to attend an upcoming 3-day retreat where you will be matched with your mentee (see question below for more on this process).
+Once your training is complete, we’ll schedule you to attend an upcoming 3-day Level Up Launch where you will be matched with your mentee (see question below for more on this process).

 Q: What documentation is required?

 A: You will need to provide a valid Arizona State Drivers License, proof of auto insurance, and if you don’t already have one, you will need to obtain a Level 1 IVP Fingerprint Clearance card through the State.
+All mentors should be at least 23 years old.

 Q: How does the matching process happen?

-At this retreat, we introduce the new unmatched youth to the work we do at New Pathways and bring them into our community.
+At this Level Up Launch, we introduce the new unmatched youth to the work we do at New Pathways and bring them into our community.
 Our unmatched volunteer mentors will support all of the youth as they work through the activities of the weekend.
 On Saturday night, our staff will stay behind and make the determinations for matching up the mentors and mentees.
 On Sunday, we will announce the matches at our “Matching Ceremony” and from there you will begin your new relationship with your mentee!